hairanliang/GPT-Chess/README.md

 ### LayerNorm

 LayerNorm is a method to normalize the features of each token independently.
 This helps stabilize training, and in the original AttentionIsAllYouNeed paper, they applied the LayerNorm after the Attention layer (we will get to what Attention is shortly).
 However, after the [PreNorm paper](https://arxiv.org/pdf/2002.04745), the PreNorm method has been favored, so I applied LayerNorm right after the Embeddings and before Attention.
-Thank you Andrej Karpathy and specifically this [video](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=5878s) for being a great guide for PreNorm and the overall model building process.
+Thank you Andrej Karpathy and specifically this [video](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=5878s) for being a great guide for understanding PreNorm and the overall model building process.

+Fortunately, applying LayerNorm is trivial in PyTorch:

+    self.ln_1 = nn.LayerNorm(model_dim)
+    ...

+    def forward(self, x):

+        x_norm = self.ln_1(x)

+After applying LayerNorm, we are now at the stage of Attention.

 ### Attention